 Scottish dogs of many sizes and colours will be joining the festivities, they and their owners look forward to meeting you just across the bridge in Minnawarra Park!

 Dog agility demonstrations will be held throughout the day.
 Always a popular display at this event, you will treated to a sporting display of experienced dogs and a few new rookies, perform a variety of skills in the arena.

-Owners are happy for you to come and meet their friendly dog and find our more about these amazing breeds and how to look after them
+Owners are happy for you to come and meet their friendly dog and find out more about these amazing breeds and how to look after them.

-If you are considering bringing your pet down to this event, please ensure your pet is on a lead at all times and you clean up after them, with the waste bags provided at the park.
-We also recommend you consider your pet's ability to handle large crowds, loud noises and other pets within the area.
+If you are considering bringing your dog down to this event, please ensure they are on a lead at all times and you clean up after them, with some waste bags provided at the park.
+We also recommend you consider your dog's ability to handle large crowds, loud noises and other dogs within the area.

 Scottish inspired tavern